maplight/votersedge-static-pages/en/resources.md

 **By using this tool, you agree to the following statement:**

-“I agree that this will not be used by a candidate, political party, or PAC, nor will it be used by any organization to attempt to influence the outcome of an election or to engage in other prohibited political activities as described in IRS code 26 USC 501(c)(3).”
+“I agree that this will not be used by a candidate, political party, or PAC, nor will it be used by any organization to attempt to influence the outcome of an election or to engage in other prohibited political activities as described in [IRS code 26 USC 501(c)(3)](https://www.irs.gov/Charities-&-Non-Profits/Charitable-Organizations/The-Restriction-of-Political-Campaign-Intervention-by-Section-501(c)(3)-Tax-Exempt-Organizations).”

 **240x Wide**

 [WIDGET PREVIEW]
+​
 **Embed This Tool**

 [HTML CODE]